Vidyaratnam-G/Jupyter-Visualisation/README.md

 # Jupyter-Visualisation
-A collection of graphs and charts code in Jupyter.
+A collection of graphs code in Jupyter.
+Includes Heatmaps, interactive graphs and myriad other graphs.